2.08.2025

 Tell me some stories of successful people who sat around and picked their nose until they were half a century old.
 Inspiring! this is what i need. send postcards of Grandma Moses paintings and ..just found a cute "artists who got started VERY late in life" ad forward click bait buzzword listicle (ew, ew) and one of the artists cited wasn't recognized until their 30s. no no no no no. that's not how this works

-Grandma Moses and – oh boy man, it's is "30 is old" articles all the way down. what the hell gen z/alpha, what, whoever the fuck you are.
+Grandma Moses and – oh boy man, it's "30 is old" articles all the way down. what the hell gen z/alpha, what, whoever the fuck you are.
 Is it illegal to write listicles if you can conceive of adulthood? grow up.

 WHO???? find the late bloomers and send me postcards about them.
 I'm just getting started in life.
 All those bands I went to see were just candy.
 I didn't even entertain the idea of being an adult until now.
 Let me live the rest of my life in peace. jerks.